ejcanalesr/myelin-water-diffusion-models/README.md

-# Myelin Water Diffusion Models
+# Myelin Water Diffusion MRI Models

 This repository contains the models, synthetic datasets, and scripts described in our manuscript (under revision in *Frontiers in Physics*):
 **"A Diffusion MRI Model for Random Walks Confined on Cylindrical Surfaces: Towards Non-Invasive Quantification of Myelin Sheath Radius"**